How to Eat Clean for Beginners

 Consider the fact that you are already using the pan and all of the dishes to cook this meal.
 Doubling a recipe is not much more work, and next time you won’t need to dirty up dishes or do the work.

-I would save batch cooking for recipes that you absolutely know that you love and want to eat often.
+I recommend using batch cooking for recipes that you love and want to eat often.
 Otherwise you will have a freezer full of food that nobody wants to eat!

 - Add Dressing to the bottom of the jar